eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/xml_configuration.rst

+.. include:: includes/aliases.rst

 .. _xml_profiles:

 XML profiles
 ============

-This section shows how to configure entity attributes using XML profiles, explaining each field with its available values and how to compound the complete XML files.
+This section explains how to configure DDS |Entities| using XML profiles.
+This includes the description of all the configuration values available for each of the XML profiles, as well as how to create complete XML files.

-*eProsima Fast DDS* permits to load several XML files, each one containing XML profiles.
+*eProsima Fast DDS* permits to load several XML files, each one containing one or more XML profiles.
-In addition to the API functions to load user XML files, at initialization *eProsima Fast DDS* tries to locate and load several default XML files.
+In addition to the API functions for loading user XML files, at initialization Fast DDS tries to locate and load several default XML files.
-*eProsima Fast DDS* offers the following options to use default XML files:
+Fast DDS offers the following options to use default XML files:

-* Using an XML file with the name *DEFAULT_FASTRTPS_PROFILES.xml* and located in the current execution path.
+* Load an XML file named *DEFAULT_FASTRTPS_PROFILES.xml* located in the current execution path.
-* Using an XML file which location is defined in the environment variable *FASTRTPS_DEFAULT_PROFILES_FILE*.
+* Load an XML file which location is defined using the environment variable *FASTRTPS_DEFAULT_PROFILES_FILE*.

-An XML profile is defined by a unique name (or ``<transport_id>`` label in the :ref:`transportdescriptors` case) that is used to reference the XML profile during the creation of a Fast DDS entity, :ref:`comm-transports-configuration`, or :ref:`dynamic-types`.
+An XML profile is defined by a unique name, or ``<transport_id>`` label in the :ref:`transportdescriptors` case, that is used to reference the XML profile during the creation of an |Entity|, the :ref:`Trasports <comm-transports-configuration>` configuration, or the :ref:`DynamicTypes <dds_layer_topic_dynamic_data_types>` definition.

 .. toctree::